 A building for people

 1 Triton Square will become a healthy workplace for 3,500 people with exceptional amenity, daylight and social connectivity.
 The atrium and new structure has been designed to incorporate satellite atria, breakout space and stairs between floors to encourage walking and visibility.
 Five generous terraces are provided at level six which will have a variety of uses from rest and contemplation to events and sporting activities.
 Cycling to work is greatly encouraged by the integration of over 500 spaces inside the building at ground floor level.

 The redevelopment of 1 Triton Square has been significantly enhanced through Arup’s Total Architecture approach.
 The advantages of using a single designer across key professional disciplines are clear - shortened lines of communication ensure the team move seamlessly through the project at the same pace.
-More importantly however, is a single culture ensuring the team operate with a highly collaborative approach, and challenge one another’s ideas which is considered essential to achieving a successful outcome for the client. ” Tim Downes Development Executive for Offices – British Land
+More importantly however, is a single culture ensuring the team operate with a highly collaborative approach, and challenge one another’s ideas which is considered essential to achieving a successful outcome for the client. ” Development Director, British Land

 Arup’s multidisciplinary proposals for 1 Triton Square have been designed in a real-time BIM environment where multiple models overlay and evolve together as the co-located team develop the design.
 We use a wide range of parametric digital tools to streamline the design process and maximise time spent effectively.
 This adds significant value to our service and ensures a higher quality, optimised product at the end of each stage.